“Do not make me tongue you…”

 This particular relationship was ultimately doomed, due to their underlying natures coming into conflict.
 Although they genuinely loved each other, what they each wanted was diametrically opposite.
 D’Argo wanted to settle down on a farm, with Chiana and his son, whilst Chiana was not ready for such a sedentary existence.

 This led Chiana to commit an unforgivable act, which forced D’Argo to leave her.
-Although their relationship ended, this did not stop D’Argo caring for her.
-A few episodes later, in ‘Self-Inflicted Wounds – Could’a, Would’a, Should’a’ (S3, Ep3), D’Argo says to Chiana, “I cannot take you back Chiana.
+Although their relationship ended, this did not stop D’Argo from caring for her.
+A few episodes later, in ‘Self-Inflicted Wounds Part 1 – Could’a, Would’a, Should’a’ (S3, Ep3), D’Argo says to Chiana: “I cannot take you back Chiana.
 But I won’t leave you alone in pain.”

 Chiana: “Don’t leave me…”

 It could be said that the greatest tragedy throughout Farscape is that D’Argo never had the chance to become the farmer and father he so wanted to be.
 Being a warrior may have been the desire of D’Argo’s mind, but to be a farmer, husband, and father was his heart’s true desire.

 Throughout much of Farscape’s second season, D’Argo’s focus was on reuniting with his son Jothee.
 He succeeded in this, but it was a bittersweet reunion, as it was underscored by their vastly different life experiences.
 D’Argo had been raised a soldier, whilst Jothee was a slave.
 This led to Jothee leaving Moya and his father.